 AK/GEOG 4180 6.0 Advanced Urban Geography.
 This course will examine some current frontiers of research in urban geography.
 Settlement distribution models, spatial interaction, urban land-use theory, urban images and decision-making concerning spatial behaviour are some examples of possible subjects of study.

-Prerequisites: 78 credits or, for students with equivalent preparation, permission of the Coordinator of Geography.
+Prerequisite: 78 credits or, for students with equivalent preparation, permission of the undergraduate program director.